vetler/stail/README.md

 forwarding.

-At the moment, it's not such a big improvement over just doing it yourself, but the idea is that it will be expanded in the future with pattern matching and filtering.
+At the moment, it's not such a big improvement over just doing it yourself if you have SSH installed, but the idea is that it will be expanded in the future with pattern matching and filtering.
 Other suggestions are welcome, please file [an issue](https://bitbucket.org/vetler/stail/issues/new).

 Usage
 -----